 ORP has facilitated numerous oyster restoration projects around the Chesapeake Bay over the past two decades as part of a coalition of federal and state agencies, nonprofit organizations and academic institutions including the National Oceanic and Atmospheric Administration, University of Maryland Horn Point Lab Oyster Hatchery, U.S. Army Corps of Engineers Baltimore District, Maryland Department of Natural Resources and Maryland Watermen’s Association.
 ORP staff also supported development of the Harris Creek Oyster Restoration Tributary Plan, which details the restoration site selection process and the reef construction, seeding, and monitoring required to bring Harris Creek in line with the oyster metrics definition of a successfully restored tributary.

 Nearly 20 years ago, ORP was commissioned as a coalition of partners that contribute toward a large-scale restoration program that plants disease-free oysters back into the Bay.
 Specifically, ORP facilitates wide-ranging interests, including scientists, conservationists, watermen, businesses, government, as well as state and local partners, to work together to make oyster restoration a reality.
 “Large-scale restoration” includes the use of cutting-edge technology and machinery, site preparation, mass plantings, habitat protection and monitoring.

-As a result of this successful partnership, nearly 4 billion oysters have been planted on 1,500 acres of oyster reefs and approximately 1,200 tons of shell have been recycled to provide homes for new oysters.
+As a result of this successful partnership, more than 5 billion oysters have been planted on 1,600 acres of oyster reefs and approximately 1,400 tons of shell have been recycled to provide homes for new oysters.
 As Maryland’s leading nonprofit restoring oysters in the Chesapeake Bay, ORP also operates the region’s Shell Recycling Alliance, supports the State’s Marylanders Grow Oysters program and provides shellfish aquaculture and fishery support services.